How to Estimate Your Home's Value

-The daily mortgage news blog the Ishakis Finance Report explained that even the location of a house in relation to a particular building, such as a school or house of worship, can result in vastly different appraisal values.
+The daily mortgage news blog the Ishakis Finance Report explained that even the house’s location in relation to a particular building, such as a school or house of worship, can result in vastly different appraisal values.

-Most don’t.
-In fact, an entire TV series on HGTV, Real Estate Intervention, is devoted to dealing with this conflict between real estate agents and home sellers.
-It highlights homeowners who must learn the sometimes hard reality of the market appropriate price points for their home for sale.
+In fact, a series on HGTV, Real Estate Intervention, was devoted to dealing with this conflict between real estate agents and home sellers.
+Homeowners learned the sometimes hard reality of the market appropriate price points for their home for sale.

 2) Know the Market

 With over half a billion dollars in home sales, Sissy Lappin, author of real estate selling guide Simple and Sold, explains that overpricing is often a significant point of discord between sellers and real estate agents.

 When a homeowner lists a home at a price point above what the market will typically bear, Lappin explains that this puts the seller at a competitive disadvantage, particularly when a neighbor with a similarly sized home lists at a price point commensurate with the market.

 However, once a homeowner in a neighborhood lists at a high price, it can often cause additional home sellers to try to list their home at a higher rate.
 But, as she explains, the individual who tries to list far above market value will simply have their home on the market for much longer.